 Soundproofing as an Alternative to Noise Cancelling Headphones

 As great and cheap an investment that noise cancelling headphones for kids are, you definitely don’t want to overuse them.
 Be sure to set a specific schedule when your child will use them for quiet time at home or in the classroom.

-If you are able to, a low cost way to get the benefit of noise reduction in your home is to use sound dampening curtains, or soundproofing foam panels.
+If you are able to, a low-cost way to get the benefit of noise reduction in your home is to use sound dampening curtains or soundproofing foam panels.
 Placing these products in your room can help reduce the amount of sound and echo in the room making it easier for your child to concentrate.

 Another possible solution is to buy a white noise machine for your home.
-White noise machines produce a low level background noise, intended to mask obtrusive sound.
+White noise machines produce a low level background noise, intended to mask the obtrusive sound.
 White noise has been shown to help adults and children relax and sleep, as well as increase productivity.